HCR-Smart-Wheelchair-2023/Smart-Wheelchair-Main/README.md

 # Information

 This repository contains the basic setup needed to be able to drive the wheelchair.
-Currently only a "cmd_vel" topic is seStatetup from which a subscriber sends commands to the raspberry pi to move the robot.
+Currently only a "cmd_vel" topic is setup from which a subscriber sends commands to the raspberry pi to move the robot.

 # RNET Wheelchair base setup